What Causes Scoliosis in Adults?

 By Dr. Tony Nalda

-Although scoliosis is most commonly diagnosed in adolescents between the ages of 10 and 18, adults can also develop the condition.
+Although scoliosis is most commonly diagnosed in adolescents between the ages of 10 and 18, adults can also develop scoliosis.
 While cases of adult ‘de novo’ scoliosis can develop, they’re far less common than cases of scoliosis carried from adolescence into adulthood.
 Additional causes of adult scoliosis include degenerative changes to the spine that can accompany aging, conditions that weaken the spine, trauma, and neuromuscular disease.

 Scoliosis is not a simple condition to understand.
 It can take many forms and varies greatly from one patient to the next.
 In order to understand the most common forms of adult scoliosis, we’ll first take a look at why so many adult cases are carried from adolescence.